mattiasbergbom/cxx11tests/README.md

 You may also run the configure script from another directory (out-of-source tests).

+You can also provide the compiler name and flags via commandline arguments.
+Simply replace the above by

+    ./configure.py --cxx=g++ --cxxflags="-std=c++11"

 After running the configure script, you can run the tests using `make`.
 By default, all tests are run.
 To start them, just execute